-Marigolds are one of the most popular annuals around the world.
+Marigolds (Tagetes) are one of the most popular annuals around the world.
 They’re prized for their symbolic value and offer the ornamental gardener a host of uses and benefits.
 While growing and caring for marigolds is relatively straightforward, ensuring you plant your marigolds in suitable light exposure is key to their success.
 This guide covers Marigold’s sunlight requirements to help you get the most out of your plants.

 Marigolds require a full day of sun to grow and flower their best.
 At least six hours is recommended, but eight hours is preferable.
 They only tolerate shade in the early stages of growth, needing full sun once they have grown a few inches tall.
 If you don’t have an ideal position, plant in pots and move them around during the day to make the most of the sunlight in your garden.